 I'll be the first to admit that I have a potty mouth.
 It's something that I'm pretty good at filtering whenever necessary, including when I'm in the presence of my parents—yet nonetheless, a foul word will slip through here and there, and my dad's inevitable admonishment never fails to make me feel like a little kid again.
-But since there's been a lot of research lately to suggest that swearing is a sign of intellect, among other things, my newest retort is to cite those studies when he calls me out.
+But since there's been research lately to suggest that swearing is a sign of honesty and integrity, among other things, my newest retort is to cite those studies when he calls me out.
 (Cussing and talking back: Aren't I the child of the year?)

 These findings complemented an earlier study conducted by the same team, which found that those who swore had a higher pain tolerance than those who didn't.
 (The point: Dropping the f-bomb when you accidentally stub your toe really does make you feel better.)
 Sorry, parents, but you can't deny science: Swearing really does make me a superior human being.

 Feldman G, Lian H, Kosinski M, Stillwell D. Frankly, we do give a damn: the relationship between profanity and honesty.
 Soc Psychol Personal Sci.
 2017;8(7):816-826. doi:10.1177/1948550616681055